rubygems/rfcs/0000-template.md

 # How We Teach This

 What names and terminology work best for these concepts and why?
 How is this idea best presented?
-As a continuation of existing Ember patterns, or as a wholly new one?
+As a continuation of existing Bundler patterns, or as a wholly new one?

-Would the acceptance of this proposal mean the Ember guides must be re-organized or altered?
-Does it change how Ember is taught to new users at any level?
+Would the acceptance of this proposal mean the Bundler guides must be re-organized or altered?
+Does it change how Bundler is taught to new users at any level?

-How should this feature be introduced and taught to existing Ember users?
+How should this feature be introduced and taught to existing Bundler users?

 # Drawbacks

 Why should we *not* do this?
-Please consider the impact on teaching Ember, on the integration of this feature with other existing and planned features, on the impact of the API churn on existing apps, etc.
+Please consider the impact on teaching Bundler, on the integration of this feature with other existing and planned features, on the impact of the API churn on existing apps, etc.